April 29, 2022

 Empathy is important for customers and should be measured.
 It’s a good measure of customer experience because there is a link between advisers hitting these customer metrics and increasing customer lifetime value.

-To fulfill its potential, speech analytics software must also measure beyond what is being said—it needs to understand what is being implied; for example whether a customer is feeling vulnerable.
+To fulfil its potential, speech analytics software must also measure beyond what is being said—it needs to understand what is being implied; for example whether a customer is feeling vulnerable.
 Perhaps the customer is hard of hearing but doesn’t want to admit to needing more support.
 Or perhaps they are concerned about their finances, which is one reason why they have missed two consecutive payments for their credit card balance.

 Good speech analytics software can also help your business understand why customers are calling your contact centre, and whether some of the calls could be dealt with more efficiently in other ways.